ryanjetplane1/Robot-Arm/README.md

 This project is a robotic arm with four axes of movement.
 2 Bluetooth Low Energy joysticks controls the arm.
 The arm uses an ESP32-C5 microcontroller.
 The microcontroller sends commands to three servo motors and one stepper motor.
 You can control the arm through a web browser or preprogramming with a macro.
 The web browser uses Web Bluetooth to connect to the arm.

 **Features**
-- Four axes of movement.
+- Base, Elbow, Arm, Fingers.
 Three axes use servo motors.
 One axis (Base) uses a stepper motor.
 - Adjustable control from 2 joysticks.
 - Browser based control through Web Bluetooth.
 - A preset movement sequence that runs without input.